Waitrose’s £20 Valentine’s Day meal deal is bound to wow

 Starters, mains, sides, desserts, tipples or a box of chocolates – what’s not to love?

-It’s that time of year again – 14 February is very nearly here, which means that Valentine’s Day meal deals from all the major supermarkets are back, to woo with discounts on delicious-sounding menus for two.
+The day for celebrating love is here, which means that Valentine’s Day meal deals from all the major supermarkets are back, to woo with discounts on delicious-sounding menus for two.
 Next to the likes of M&S, Aldi and Asda, Waitrose, with its £20 dine-in deal for two, is no exception.

 Perfect for when you’re looking to avoid jam-packed restaurants and soggy takeaways for the evening, this year’s dine-in deal from the supermarket comes with all the ingredients for a hassle-free, cost-effective meal at home.
-There’s a starter, main, side and dessert to the fine wine, cocktail or box of chocolates, all to serve two.
+There’s a starter, main, side and dessert, and fine wine, cocktail or box of chocolates, all to serve two.

 Read more: Supermarket Valentine’s Day meal deals 2024